rnbarcellos/rnbarcellos/README.md

 ### Hi, I'm Rodrigo!

-Be my guest and feel free to look around
+Be my guest and feel free to look around <br>
-I'm currently learning web development at Trybe
+I'm currently learning web development at Trybe <br>
 Some of the languages and tool:
 - JavaScript
 - HTML & CSS